ecadlabs/taquito/docs/wallet_API.md

 The `BeaconWallet` is a package implementing the TZIP-10 standard that describes the communication between a dapp (decentralized application on Tezos) and a wallet (e.g., a browser extension).
-The Beacon wallet works with any wallet that supports the TZIP-10 standard (for example, the Beacon extension, Thanos, or Kukai).
+The Beacon wallet works with any wallet that supports the TZIP-10 standard (for example, the Beacon extension, Temple, or Kukai).
 This package is the recommended way of connecting your dapp to a wallet.
 In addition to being future-proof, it gives your users the freedom to choose the wallet they want.